 Spouse Open Work Permit (SOWP)

-An international student's spouse or common-law partner may be eligible to work in Canada under a Spouse Open Work Permit (SOWP).
+An international student's spouse or common-law partner may be eligible to work in Canada under a Spouse Open Work Permit (SOWP) by meeting the open work permit eligibility criteria.

 Frequently Asked Questions about SOWP